google-marketing-solutions/gps-sgtm-pantheon/sgtm/zeus/README.md

  ![Ungrouped logs](./img/ungrouped_logs.png)

 - c.
+Log Filtereing: choose if you want the tag to log all tags regardless of status or only success or failures/exceptions.
+- d.
 Actions: select what actions you'd like to tag to take.
 You will see additional fields appear depending on your selection.
-- d.
+- e.
 Cloud Logging Custom Message: Allows you to add a message to the beginning of each log.
 This is important to help with reducing costs.
 You can use this message to create filters in cloud logging to only include logs that have this message at the beginning.
 Make sure it is something unique.
 You can use variables but it is not recommended.
 See Cloud Logging set-up below for further instructions.
 In the example above Zeus_monitoring_alert appears at the beginning of logs sent to Cloud Logging
-- e.
+- f.
 BigQuery: add details of of the dataset that the tag will log data to.
 Follow the instructions below to create this table.
 As API calls to BigQuery may fail choose whether you'd like to log successes and errors to preview mode.
 You can also choose to cause the Zeus tag to fail if the BigQuery insertion fails.
 Here is an